Laisamis Constituency · Marsabit County · Kenya

 Constitutionally anchored.

-The governance failures that have damaged high-profile African land projects follow a consistent pattern: weak community consent, no legal anchor, and benefits captured by intermediaries.
-We have built the structure specifically to prevent that outcome.
+The governance failures that damaged high-profile African land projects follow one pattern: weak consent, no legal anchor, benefits captured by intermediaries.
+We built the structure to prevent exactly that.

 National Land Commission (NLC)